oktupol/javascript-chess/README.md

 ### Our first own piece

 Let's start with an easy one.
-Let's implement a pawn.
+We're going to implement a pawn.
 For our purposes, pawns can move one tile in one direction.
 Upwards, if they're white, and downwards, if they're black.
 For the purpose of this tutorial, I'm not going to cover capturing rules, en passant rules or the starting move that allows the pawn to move two tiles.

 By now, it is recommended to have your own copy of the application locally.